franzmohr/bvartools/cran-comments.md

-## Resubmission
+## Update
-This is a resubmission.
+This is an update to a previously published package.
 In this version I have:

+* Updated vignettes.
+* Added function `ssvs_prior`.
-* Added executeable examples for all exported functions
+* Added function `minnesota_prior`.

-In former resubmissions I have:

-* Shortened the calculation time required for the vignettes
-* Omitted the redundant part "Functions for" in the title
-* Added small executeable examples in Rd-files of functions, which are used for simulation.
-Functions which build on the output of computationally intensive simulations are covered in the vignettes.
-* Rewritten the Description field in DESCRIPTION
-* Reformated the references in the Description field in DESCRIPTION
+* Enhanced the functionality of the functions irf, post_coint_kls_sur, bvar, plot.bvarfevd and predict.

 ## Test environments
 ubuntu 14.04 (on travis-ci), R-devel, R 3.6.0, R 3.5.3, R 3.4.4, R 3.3.3